3 Things That Can Happen If Your Air Conditioner Isn't Level

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

 If you think your air conditioner is sinking and creating problems, give West Michigan Heating & Air Conditioning Services a call at (616) 319-1436.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.